Thirupathi (2006 Kannada film)

-Thirupathi is a 2006 Indian Kannada-language action film directed by Shivamani, starring Sudeep and Pooja Kanwal with Charan Raj and Shanoor Sana in supporting roles.
-The film features background score and soundtrack composed by Rajesh Ramanath and lyrics by Kaviraj, Shivamani and Krishna.
-The film fared poorly at the box-office.
+Thirupathi is a 2006 Indian Kannada-language action film, directed by Shivamani, stars Sudeep and Pooja Kanwal, with Charan Raj and Shanoor Sana in supporting roles.
+The background score and soundtrack were composed by Rajesh Ramanath with lyrics by Kaviraj, Shivamani and Krishna.
+The film did poorly at the box-office.

 Plot

-Margaret, a newly appointed District commissioner in Bangalore, has cancelled the illegal construction of a building owned by Michael Raj, a notorious don of organized crime.
-Raj's son Aadhi tries to convince Margaret to cancel the demolition, but she refuses.
+Margaret, a newly appointed district commissioner in Bangalore, has cancelled the illegal construction of a building owned by Michael Raj, a notorious boss of organized crime.
+Aadhi, Raj's Son, tries to convince Margaret to cancel the demolition, but she refuses.
 Furious, Aadhi and his friends brutally rape and shoot her.
-Margaret's friend Nikhil, who is unconscious when the assault takes place, partially witnesses the crime.
+Nikhil, Margaret's friend, who was unconscious when the assault took place, partially witnessed the crime.
 He takes Margaret to the police station for help, but she dies.

 Inspector Bachche Gowda, a corrupt police officer and associate of Michael Raj, frames Nikhil as Margaret's murderer.
-Constable Adarsh informs the Police Commissioner, Ajay Kumar about the truth and asks him to replace Gowda with an honest officer for the investigation of Margaret's murder.
+Constable Adarsh informs Police Commissioner, Ajay Kumar, about the truth and asks him to replace Gowda with an honest officer for the investigation of Margaret's murder.
 Ajay Kumar assigns ACP Thirupathi to the case.
-Nandhini, the daughter of Kumar, is in love with Thirupathi, but he does not reciprocate her feelings.
+Kumar's daughter Nandhini is in love with Thirupathi, but he does not share her feelings.
 In Bangalore, Thirupathi stays with his mother, Bharathi.

 Thirupathi discovers the fake evidence planted by Gowda.
 He arrests the doctor who had made the false postmortem report, releases Nikhil, and arrests Aadhi for Margaret's murder.

 Michael Raj urges Thirupathi to free his son, but Thirupathi refuses.
-Thirupathi also reveals that he knows Michael Raj's original name, Dhanraj, and threatens to reveal Raj's past.
+He also reveals that he knows Michael Raj's original name, Dhanraj, and threatens to reveal Raj's past.
 The court frees Aadhi after an associate of Raj's contradicts Nikhil's testimony.
 Meanwhile, Nandhini begs Thirupathi to marry her and threatens to commit suicide if he refuses.

 Michael Raj kidnaps Adarsh's wife and demands that he hand over Nikhil in exchange for her return.
 Thirupathi arrests the other culprits involved with Aadhi in Margaret's murder.
 Adarsh is killed by Raj's gang, who also kidnaps Nikhil.
 Thirupathi is abused and shattered in the court because Nikhil cannot testify.
 Michael Raj threatens to kill Nikhil if Thirupathi continues to pursue the case, but Thirupathi reveals that Raj had cheated his wife for money.

 It is revealed that Michael Raj, originally known as Dhanraj, is Thirupathi's father and that he cheated Thirupathi's mother, Bharathi, for money.
-20 years ago, Dhanraj accepted properties from his boss in exchange for allowing his boss to have sex with Bharathi.
+Twenty years ago, Dhanraj accepted properties from his boss in exchange for allowing his boss to have sex with Bharathi.
 Their son Akash killed the man in defense of his mother, and Bharathi left Dhanraj, telling him that she will henceforth consider herself a widow.
 Akash, who was sent to juvenile detention for 10 years, changed his name to Thirupathi and promised his mother that he would become a justice man.